james0zan/Slimmer/doc/Instrumenting.md

     addr: the starting address of the loaded/stored memory
     size: the size of the loaded/stored data

-We can determine whether the instruction is a load or store by its ID.
+We can determine whether the instruction is a load, store, or allocation by its ID.

-## CallEvent & ReturnEvent & ArgumentEvent
+## ReturnEvent & ArgumentEvent

-A pair of CallEvent and ReturnEvent is logged for each **uninstrumented** function.
+A ReturnEvent is logged for each **uninstrumented** function.
 It is used to infer the data that impacts the outside system.

-The fields of a CallEvent/ReturnEvent are:
+The fields of a ReturnEvent are:

     id: the unique instruction ID of the call instruction
     tid: the thread that executes this instruction